mozilla/ichnaea/docs/api/geolocate.rst

     The number of milliseconds since this network was last detected.

 channel
-    The WiFi channel, often 1 - 13 for networks in the 2.4GHz range.
+    The WiFi channel for networks in the 2.4GHz range.
+This often ranges from 1 to 13.

 frequency
     The frequency in MHz of the channel over which the client is communicating with the access point.
 This is an addition to the GLS API and can be used instead of the channel field.

 signalStrength
     The received signal strength (RSSI) in dBm.